aashugupta001/aashugupta001/README.md

 # vb.net
-Some time we want to give collage study also
+Some time we want to give learn collage syllabus